oracle-devrel/technology-engineering/data-platform/analytical-data-platform-lakehouse/workload-architecture-documents/obia-with-odi-migration-to-oci/wad/wad.md

 -   \<prefix\>-\<compartment\>-\<purpose\>-admins
 -   \<prefix\>-\<compartment\>-\<purpose\>-users

-The value for \<prefix\> or the full names **must be agreed** with (WAD Template).
+The value for \<prefix\> or the full names **must be agreed** with (ExampleCustomer).

 ### Security and Identity Management

-This chapter covers the Security and Identity Management definitions and resources which will be implemented for (WAD Template).
+This chapter covers the Security and Identity Management definitions and resources which will be implemented for (ExampleCustomer).

 #### Universal Security and Identity and Access Management Principles